iziz/libPhoneNumber-iOS/libPhoneNumber-Demo/README.md

 pod install
 ```

-## Run the project on libPhoneNumber-GeocodingParser.xcworkspace
+## Run the project on libPhoneNumber-Demo.xcworkspace

-1) Open the project using the Xcode Workspace file to access the complete project with its integrated Cocoapods.]
+1) Open the project using the Xcode Workspace file to access the complete project with its integrated Cocoapods.
 2) Build the libPhoneNumber-Demo and press Run.